-1. Direct all media requests to the Marketing Department, who will ensure client consent and other arrangements in place.

-2. All members of the media should be identified by a visitor's badge and should be escorted by a member of the Marketing Department, or JVS Toronto personnel member in their place, at all times while on JVS Toronto premises.
+- 1. Direct all media requests to the Marketing Department, who will ensure client consent and other arrangements in place. - All members of the media should be identified by a visitor's badge and should be escorted by a member of the Marketing Department, or JVS Toronto personnel member in their place, at all times while on JVS Toronto premises.

-3.3.2 (c) Disclosure for fundraising purposes
+3.4.2 (c) Canadian Anti-Spam Legislation Consent